FabDonRixos/Awesome-Arts/README.md

 # `💕` Support

 💚 Thanks for your support to the Project.
-We are very pleased to have you here.
+I'm very pleased to have you here.

 ---